JolloDede/Messenger-Frontend/README.md

 ## Getting Started

 Clone this repository and [this](https://github.com/JolloDede/Messenger-Backend) one in seperate folders.
-For this Project just open the [index.html](index.html).
+For this Project follow the installation section.
 For the backend go to the repo and follow the instructions there to get it running.

 <!-- ### Prerequisites